Servicing stack updates

 When are they released?

-Servicing stack update are scheduled to release simultaneously with the monthly quality updates.
+Servicing stack update are released depending on new issues or vulnerabilities.
 In rare occasions a servicing stack update may need to be released on demand to address an issue impacting systems installing the monthly security update.
 Starting in November 2018 new servicing stack updates will be classified as "Security" with a severity rating of "Critical."

 You can find a list of servicing stack updates at Latest servicing stack updates.

 What's the difference between a servicing stack update and a cumulative update?

 Both Windows 10 and Windows Server use the cumulative update mechanism, in which many fixes to improve the quality and security of Windows are packaged into a single update.
 Each cumulative update includes the changes and fixes from all previous updates.

 Servicing stack updates must ship separately from the cumulative updates because they modify the component that installs Windows updates.
 The servicing stack is released separately because the servicing stack itself requires an update.
 For example, the cumulative update KB4284880 requires the May 17, 2018 servicing stack update, which includes updates to Windows Update.